 Raise awareness of employers and minority led organisations about the benefits of positive action measures;

 Economists and relevant official reports do give a value to the work carried out on the informal labour market, recognising the economic contributions of individuals trapped in that market, more often than not migrants and ethnic minority individuals;

+There is more awareness on the impact of austerity on marginalised groups

+Any restriction on the wearing of religious symbols at work is limited to very well defined and narrow circumstances and pursues a legitimate goal, in accordance with international human rights standards

+Public sector equality dity for public employers?

 3. Changes in mobilisation

-Tus in taking into account the existence and persistence of racial inequalities in all employment policies with the view to improve the coherence of their fight for equality in access to and progression in employment;
+Tus play a bigger role in taking into account the existence and persistence of racial inequalities in all employment policies with the view to improve the coherence of their fight for equality in access to and progression in employment;

-Raise awareness and mobilise a large number of sectorial employers unions (SMEs, building industry, catering…) to the benefit of inclusive and non-discriminatory workforces to ensure local growth, resilience from the crisis in a competitive global market, avoid brand damages… this includes also training about diversity management, promotion of European standards, demands to national and European institutions to harmonise requirements to avoid distortion in competition, etc.;
+a large number of sectorial employers unions is mobilised (SMEs, building industry, catering…) to the benefit of inclusive and non-discriminatory workforces to ensure local growth, resilience from the crisis in a competitive global market, avoid brand damages… this includes also training about diversity management, promotion of European standards, demands to national and European institutions to harmonise requirements to avoid distortion in competition, etc.;

-Raise awareness of progressive movements concerned by salary and income issues as well as by redistribution to factor race in their analysis and not only class and gender to reinforce our respective cases for a systematic shift by demonstrating it could have a positive impact on systemic racism at least;
+progressive movements concerned by salary and income issues as well as by redistribution factor race in their analysis and not only class and gender to reinforce our respective cases for a systematic shift by demonstrating it could have a positive impact on systemic racism at least;

-Contribute to intersectional mobilisation around the core “class-race-sex” but also include age, sexual orientation, disability, environmental sustainability, etc.
+there is intersectional mobilisation around the core “class-race-sex” but also include age, sexual orientation, disability, environmental sustainability, etc.

 What are the main barriers from achieving the desired outcomes?